browserengineering/book/book/skipped.md

 JavaScript Execution
 ====================

-A solid third of a modern web browser is a very-high-performance implementation of JavaScript.
+A large part of a modern web browser is a very-high-performance implementation of JavaScript.
 Today, every major browser not only runs JavaScript, but compiles it, in flight, to low-level machine code using runtime type analysis.
 Plus, techniques like hidden classes